avollkopf/craftbeerpiLCD/README.md

 After that a reboot is necessary.

 ## Configuration

+Update 2020-08-16
+- Added support for hop addition countdown timers
+- Boil step name has to be set to 'Boil'
+- hop steps of the step have to be named hop_1 ... hop_5 which is standard for the default Boilstep
+- 5 hop steps are currently possible

 Update 2020-08-12
 - Python 3 support
 - Support for iSpindle Gravity data